StarkZarn/shynet/README.md

 ## Installation

 You can find instructions on getting started and usage in the [Usage Guide](GUIDE.md#installation).
-Out of the box, we support deploying via a simple Docker container, docker-compose, Heroku, or Kubernetes (see [kubernetes](/kubernetes)).
+Out of the box, we support deploying via a simple Docker container, docker-compose, or Kubernetes (see [kubernetes](/kubernetes)).

-## FAQ

-**Does Shynet respond to Do Not Track (DNT) signals?** Yes.
-While there isn't any standardized way to handle DNT requests, Shynet allows you to specify whether you want to collect any data from users with DNT enabled on a per-service basis.
-(By default, Shynet will _not_ collect any data from users who specify DNT.)

-**Is this GDPR compliant?** It depends on how you use it.
-If you're worried about GDPR, you should talk to a lawyer about your particular data collection practices.
-I'm not a lawyer.
-(And this isn't legal advice.)

 ## Troubleshooting

 Having trouble with Shynet?
 Check out the [troubleshooting guide](GUIDE.md#troubleshooting), or [create an issue](https://github.com/starkzarn/shynet/issues/new) if you think you found a bug in Shynet itself (or have a feature suggestion).

-## Roadmap

-To see the upcoming planned features, check out the repository's [roadmap project](https://github.com/starkzarn/shynet/projects/1).
-Upcoming features include data aggregation through rollups, anomaly detection, detailed data exports, two-factor authentication, and a data deletion tool.

 ## In the Wild